Retention licence application kit

 How to use this kit

-This kit will assist you in applying for a retention licence which can be done via the RRAM Portal.
+- This kit will assist you to apply for a retention licence via the ;Resource Rights Allocation and Management (RRAM) Portal.
 If for any reason you cannot access RRAM, applications can be submitted using the Retention licence application form (WORD - 114.9 KB) .

 Section 117 of the MRSDA provides that a person must not, by any false statement, misrepresentation or other dishonest means, obtain or attempt to obtain a licence.
 Penalties apply.

-If you are not using the RRAM Portal, sign the application, include all attachments, and submit it to:
+If you are not using the Resource Rights Allocation and Management (RRAM) portal, sign the application, include all attachments, and submit it to:

 Earth Resources Information Centre